YVandana/Iris-Classifier/ReadMe.md

-Here's a well-structured README.md file for your Iris Classifier project that you can copy and paste directly:

 # Iris Flower Classification API

 A machine learning service that classifies iris flowers into three species using Random Forest, served via FastAPI.